YesseJr/J11-jay_eleven/1-git_remote_update/Generating-SSH_keys.md

 * Now create your ssh keys by using the following command: ssh-keygen -t rsa -C "youremail@you.com"
    * This will create both id_rsa and id_rsa.pub files.

-* Open the id_rsa.pub file and copy it's contents exactly as it appears, with no additional spaces or lines, and paste it into your github account unger the account settings > SSH keys.
+* Open the id_rsa.pub file and copy it's contents exactly as it appears, with no additional spaces or lines, and paste it into your github account under the account settings > SSH keys.

 * Now you have added your ssh keys into your github account, successfully.